arrow-kt/arrow-website/content/docs/learn/resilience/circuitbreaker.md

 - This is the state in which the circuit breaker starts.
 - Requests are made normally in this state:
-  - When an exception occurs it increments the failure counter.
+  - When an exception occurs, it increments the failure counter.
     - When the failure counter reaches the given `maxFailures` threshold, the breaker moves to the _Open_ state.
   - A successful request will reset the failure counter to zero.